With the announcement of macOS 11 Big Sur, you’re probably wondering if your Adobe software will work in this macOS upgrade.

 Oracle VM Virtualbox.
 According to their website it is “the only professional solution that is freely available as Open Source Software.”
 However, compared to the more commercial solutions, Virtualbox may require some technical knowledge to set up properly.

 There are also paid solutions such as Parallels Desktop or commercial VMWare Fusion software.

 Some may be disappointed at how much more difficult or impossible it is to run older software on the latest version of macOS.
 Many of the changes Apple has made were done to improve the security and privacy of macOS, some to improve its reliability, but other changes were made to get Mac applications lined up for the next major transition: From Intel CPUs to Apple Silicon processors custom-designed and optimized for higher performance and power efficiency.
-When Macs based on Apple Silicon are released, the applications that will run the best are those that have been fully modernized.
-Apple is planning to allow many older applications to run on Apple Silicon through translation, but you should not assume that will work for old applications you have kept going for 10 to 15 years or more.
+The applications that run the best on Macs based on Apple Silicon are those that have been recompiled and optimized to run natively on Apple Silicon.
+Apple is planning to allow many older applications to run on Apple Silicon through its Rosetta translation technology, but you should not assume that will work for old applications you have kept going for 10 to 15 years or more.
 Again, if you must run those old applications, the best option may be to maintain an old Mac for them.

 What I’m doing

 I rely on my Mac to pay my bills, so I can’t afford for it to be out of service because of a major software problem.
 So, as with every major release of macOS, I won’t install macOS 11 Big Sur on my production Mac on the day it is released.
 I will wait for several months through the inevitable series of early bug-fix updates for macOS 11 to settle down and become more reliable, and I will also wait until fully Big Sur-compatible versions are released of Adobe software and all of the other applications and utilities that I rely on to get things done.